trezzuri/erpnext-docs/docs/en/using-erpnext/to-do.md

 2. **Priority**: You can define the Priority of this task as Low, Medium or High.
 3. **Color**: You can choose to assign a color to each of your ToDos.
 E.g., a ToDo created as a weekly reminder for sending reports can be assigned the color Purple, whereas all the personal ToDos can be assigned the Color Yellow.
 4. **Due Date**: You can add the Due Date to all the ToDos.
-5. **Allocated To**: In cases where you are assigning a ToDo to another ERPNext User, you can do so here.
+5. **Allocated To**: In cases where you are assigning a ToDo to another SOMA User, you can do so here.

 ![ToDo](/files/using-to-do-3.png)